Wayne A. Hartman: Redistricting

 In January 2022, Hartman filed a lawsuit against the legislative district maps drawn by the Maryland General Assembly during the 2020 redistricting cycle, seeking to replace the newly passed map with one that uses only single-member districts.
 The Maryland Court of Appeals ruled 4-3 against the plaintiffs in April 2022, upholding the legislature's map.

+In December 2025, Hartman opposed mid-decade redistricting efforts in Maryland, calling the issue a waste of time and a distraction from other issues facing the state.
+He criticized the Governor's Redistricting Advisory Commission's recommendation to adopt a congressional redistricting plan that would redraw Maryland's 1st congressional district to improve the Democratic Party's chances of winning it, saying that just because other states are changing their congressional districts doesn't mean Maryland should.

 Social issues

 During debate on a bill on a bill creating a statewide referendum on codifying Roe v.
 Wade into the Constitution of Maryland in 2022, Hartman introduced an amendment that would require clinicians to notify guardians of unwed minors before providing abortion services.
 The amendment was rejected by the House of Delegates in a 42-84 vote.